hayatoito/cool-compiler/README.md

-COOL-Compiler
+COOL Compiler
 =============

-Compiler for the COOL programming language
+This is an implementation of a compiler for the COOL programming language.